doychi/doychi.github.io/_posts/2016-02-27-debian-vms.md

     - 2016-04-12 22:32: Added the change default terminal to URxvt.
     - 2016-04-15 13:29: Added two programs to the list of installs.
     - 2016-04-16 00:46: Corrected the version of Vim so that the clipboard works with X terminals and corrected the hostname.
+    - 2017-01-06 22:15: Added FZF configuration and replaced The Platinum Searcher with RipGrep.
 categories: debian virutal server configuration
 ---